Budgeting

 When and Where to Find the Best Deals on a TV

-Don’t be afraid to buy something slightly older.
-Electronics are always more expensive when they first come out.
-If you’re in a bind, you can get something decent for under $500.
-For example, Best Buy has a 43″ Toshiba Class C350 LED 4K UHD Smart Fire TV on sale for $279.99.
+Consider slightly older models without hesitation.
+Electronics always carry premium pricing at launch.
+If you’re in a tight spot, decent options exist under $500.
+For instance, Best Buy currently offers a 43″ Toshiba Class C350 LED 4K UHD Smart Fire TV for $279.99.

 Smart TV in Living Room